Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Challenge 3, Task 7: Total number of records 🎓
+The system has several Components, but you don't know what they are.
+The system comprises of several "components", but you don't know their names or how many records were generated by each.<br>
-Write a query to find out how many records are in the table by *Component*.
+Write a query to find out how many records were generated by each components.
+Use the *Component* column.

 [count aggregation function](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/count-aggfunction)

 ---
 #### Challenge 3, Task 8: Aggregations and string operations 🎓
+You assume that the incident being investigated has a connection to the ingestion process run by Contoso's program.<br>
 Write a query to find out how many records contain the string 'ingestion' in the *Message* column.
-Aggregate the results by Level.
+Aggregate the results by *Level*.

 Example result: